tymeart/100-days-of-code/log.md

 **Today's Progress**: After a lot of Googling, trying to figure out what to use to compile my Sass files, I installed and configured Grunt.
 Refactored the JS to display spaces between the clicked numbers and operations.
 Started trying to figure out how to implement the AC and CE buttons.

-**Thoughts**: I was pretty pooped after finishing getting Grunt set up, but I'm glad I pushed through and did some actual coding.
+**Thoughts**: I was pretty pooped after getting Grunt set up, but I'm glad I pushed through and did some actual coding.

 **Link to work:** [Calculator App](https://github.com/tymeart/calculator/commit/c9986275bd029ccee7a353d7039596f31bc69616)